About

 Director of Grants Managment

-I’m a Black, Samoan, and Queer woman with a PhD in neuroscience—a proud blend of identities that shape who I am and how I move through the world.
 Born at Fort Hood in Killeen, Texas (thanks to my parents’ slightly frowned-upon Army fraternization), I was raised in Grayson, Georgia.
-Though my roots are in small country towns, I’m a city girl at heart with an undying love for sweet tea, sports, and the thrill of antiquing.
+Though my roots are in small country towns, I’m a city girl at heart with a love for sweet tea, sports, and the thrill of thrifting and antiquing.
 On any given day, you’ll find me soaking up the sun with a good book, cracking jokes on the internet, or prepping for the nearest holiday!

 Education & Training